Tunnelsats/tunnelsats/FAQ.md

 <br />

 ### Do you store my data?
 If so, which one and how do you use it?
-We don't log IPs in our Webserver access data.
-We also offer an .onion website to allow for even greater anonymity: http://tunnelpasz3fpxhuw6obb5tpuqkxmcmvqh7asx5vkqfwe7ix74ry22ad.onion
+We don't log IPs in our webserver access data.
+We also offer an .onion website to allow for even greater anonymity: [http://tunnelpasz3fpxhuw6obb5tpuqkxmcmvqh7asx5vkqfwe7ix74ry22ad.onion](http://tunnelpasz3fpxhuw6obb5tpuqkxmcmvqh7asx5vkqfwe7ix74ry22ad.onion)

 We don't store packets or logfiles from or to your node once the tunnel is established.
 What we do store: We store the payment hash as accounting confirmation in LNBits.
 We do have to keep your node's IP address in memory for the tunnel connection to stay alive, which will be discarded once you disconnect.
-Hence it's extremely important to save your Wireguard configuration file because there is no way for us to re-retrieve that information.
+Hence it's extremely important to save your WireGuard configuration file because there is no way for us to re-retrieve that information.

 <br/>